More from our experts

 - Employers with anywhere from 1 to 249 employees must file a Form W-3 with the Social Security Administration each year.
 Businesses with 250 or more employees are required to file their Forms W-2 electronically, but they are not required to file Form W-3.

-- Businesses with 1 to 249 employees can choose to file form W-3 (and Forms W-2) either by mail using paper forms, or electronically using the SSA’s website.
+- Businesses with 1 to 249 employees can choose to file form W-3 (and Forms W-2) by mail using paper forms, or electronically using the SSA’s website.
 Filing electronically is generally recommended because it’s faster, easier, and reduces the chances of errors in entering or printing amounts.

 What is the difference between W-2 and W-3 forms?